Learn more about how to be a part of the next generation of African leaders!

 - Participate in a six-week Leadership Institute at a U.S. college or university to share your experiences with and learn from U.S. citizens and other Fellows.

 - Explore industries beyond your daily work and expand your expertise.

-- Attend a Summit with young African leaders in Washington, D.C.
+- Participate in a Summit with young African leaders.

 - Meet with U.S. Government, civic, and business leaders.

 - Strengthen your work through new connections, skills, and ideas.

 - Join a continental and global Alumni Network to help you seek innovative solutions to common challenges.